News

 Berlin Express comes to Hamburg for christening

 Germany’s largest container ship, the Berlin Express, owned by the Hamburg-based shipping company Hapag-Lloyd, is arriving in Hamburg for its christening.
-Measuring 400 meters in length and 61 meters in width, it can transport 23,664 standard containers in a particularly environmentally friendly manner.
+Measuring 400 metres in length and 61 metres in width, it can transport 23,664 standard containers in a particularly environmentally friendly manner.
 The most important prerequisite for the safe arrival of such container giants is sufficient water depth.
-Here on the Tideelbe information blog, we show you everything that goes into ensuring there is always a hand’s breadth of water under the keel.
+Here on the Tideelbe information blog, we show you everything involved in ensuring there is always a hand’s breadth of water beneath the keel.

-In our latest video, our colleagues show how we check in Hamburg whether ships have enough water under their keels or if dredging is needed, and how we ensure that only clean sediments are dredged and transported to disposal sites in the Tidal Elbe or the North Sea.
+In our latest video, our colleagues show how we check in Hamburg whether ships have enough water under their keels or whether dredging is required, and how we ensure that only clean sediments are dredged and transported to relocation sites in the Tidal Elbe or the North Sea.

-Water depth and sediments in the Port of Hamburg - YouTube
+Water depth and sediments in Hamburg harbour - YouTube

-Since early August, we have once again been transporting excess sediment to buoy E3 in the North Sea, enabling us to maintain key port areas.
-Schleswig-Holstein has issued a new permit for this purpose, authorizing up to two million tons annually, after extensive studies once again confirmed that no significant environmental impacts are expected as a result.
-Since 2005, this option has helped Hamburg and the Tideelbe reduce dredging cycles and ensure adequate depths even during the summer months.
+Since the beginning of August, we have once again been transporting surplus sediment to buoy E3 in the North Sea, enabling us to maintain key areas of the port.
+Schleswig-Holstein has granted a new permit for this, allowing up to two million tonnes per year, after extensive expert reports once again confirmed that no significant environmental impact is expected as a result.
+Since 2005, this option has helped Hamburg and the Tideelbe to reduce dredging cycles and ensure that depths meet requirements even during the summer months.